 The Meigle War Memorial is located at the entrance to Victory Park on Ardler Road in Meigle.

-It was designed by the Dundee architectural practice of John Bruce and Sons (later Bruce, Son & Morton) and was built in 1921.
+The Memorial Gateway was designed by the Dundee architectural practice of John Bruce and Sons (later Bruce, Son & Morton) and was built in 1921.

 It consists of a round-headed arch of hammer-dressed stone under a tiled 'bonnet' or 'reverse-gambrel' roof.
 This is a roof with the pitch divided into a steep slope above a shallower slope.
 The arch is bordered on each side by recessed, curved stone bench seats.
 On each side of the gateway entrance to the arch is a marble memorial panel.

 The hall was built in commemoration of the late Sir John Kinloch of Kinloch, who died on 20 May 1910.
 Sir John had been the laird of Meigle for 29 years, having succeeded his father to the estate in 1881, and he appears to have been a very popular laird who took a great interest in all things, both ancient and modern, concerning Meigle.
-At an Executive Committee meeting held at Meigle on 12 May 1911 his popularity was clearly shown as they were able to report that they had already received substantial subscriptions, and been promised sufficient money, to build a public hall in the village to his memory.

 Progress was fairly fast, as the hall had been built and a boxwood bordered garden laid out in front of it before the Countess of Airlie conducted the official opening on 9 August 1913.
 This was followed by a show by the Meigle and District Horticultural Society which was opened by Sir John’s son and successor, Sir George Kinloch of Kinloch.

-Not all activities at the hall were for pleasure however, as it was commandeered for military service during the Second World War: a report in the Dundee Courier and Advertiser of 10 June 1946 tells of a public meeting held there, stating that the meeting was held soon after the hall had been derequisitioned by the military.
+Not all activities at the hall were for pleasure however, as it was commandeered for military service during the Second World War: a report in the Dundee Courier and Advertiser of 10 June 1946 tells of a public meeting being held there, stating that the meeting was held soon after the hall had been derequisitioned by the military.

 About three-quarters of a mile from the centre of Ardler on the road to Meigle there is a small cluster of houses.
 Facing the road there is a long stone building which formerly had steadings belonging to Mains of Camno Farm but is now divided into private houses.
 One of these houses has an interesting round building at the front, consisting of large windows between strong stone pillars, which must make a beautiful round room from within the house, but why is it there?